-- t.
-High quality segregated bus priority measures on the A1303 between its junction with the A428 and Queens Road, Cambridge; - u.
+- u.
 Potentially incorporate a Park and Ride facility for the A428 corridor. - v.
 A network of attractive, direct, safe and convenient walking and cycling routes linking homes to public transport and the main areas of activity such as the village centre, schools and employment areas; - w.
 Direct, segregated high quality pedestrian and cycle links to west Cambridge, Cambourne, Caldecote / Highfields, Hardwick and Bourn; - x.
 A Smarter Choices package including residential, school and workplace travel planning.